-Recommended Prerequisite: None BC Graduation Program 4 Credits Applied Skills or Elective Courses Does NOT count for credit in ADULT Graduation Program
+Recommended Prerequisite: None 4 Credits Applied Skills or Elective Course

-VETERINARY SCIENCE 11 Veterinary Science: The Care of Animals
+VETERINARY SCIENCE 11

+Veterinary Science: The Care of Animals

 As animals play an increasingly important role in our lives, scientists have sought to learn more about their health and well-being.
 Taking a look at the pets that live in our homes, on our farms, and in zoos and wildlife sanctuaries, this course will examine some of the common diseases and treatments for domestic animals.
 Toxins, parasites, and infectious diseases impact not only the animals around us, but at times...we humans as well!
 Through veterinary medicine and science, the prevention and treatment of diseases and health issues are studied and applied.